 Rating: 4.7 (total: 901+)

-This E7018 stick offers the kind of dependable, low-hydrogen performance you want for structural repairs and everyday shop work.
-You’ll get a steady arc and a predictable bead that makes it easier to control penetration on trailer repairs, farm gear or steel frames.
-The 1/8″ size is versatile for thicker home-shop tasks while still being approachable if you’re improving your technique.
+This E7018 stick delivers dependable low-hydrogen performance for structural repairs and shop work.
+You get a steady arc and a predictable bead that helps you control penetration on trailers, farm gear, or steel frames.
+The 1/8″ size is versatile for thicker tasks, and it’s approachable if you’re still building technique.

 What People Say